unachoza/VuShows/project-worksheet.md

 - User created favorites
 - CRUD functionality
 - Algorithmnic sorting & concatenation
-- Using Trello to manage tasks
+- Using Trello to manage tasks and collaboration
 - Layout and style your front-end with CSS
 - Fake User Login
 - Deployment